kmartita/online-bookstore-frmk/README.md

 allure generate allure-results --clean -o allure-report
 ```
 _Parameters:_<br/>
-`allure generate` - tells Allure to create a report.
+`allure generate` - tells Allure to create a report.<br/>
-`allure-results` - specifies the directory containing the test results.
+`allure-results` - specifies the directory containing the test results.<br/>
-`--clean` - removes any previous report data before generating a new report.
+`--clean` - removes any previous report data before generating a new report.<br/>
-`-o allure-report` - specifies the output directory for the generated report (the report is written to the `allure-report` folder).
+`-o allure-report` - specifies the output directory for the generated report (the report is written to the `allure-report` folder).<br/>

 After the report is successfully generated, you can view it in your default browser by running the following command:
 ```bash